Malone-Design-Team/malone.app/markdown/faqs/Activity_MH.md

 - bike riding
 - yoga

-Doing these activities with a group can make them more enjoyable and social activies are beneficial to your mental health.
+Doing these activities with a group can make them more enjoyable and social activies are beneficial to your mental health!